 As this 1884 Fort Worth Gazette clip shows, Will McLaury had an assertive side himself.
 (Jonathan Young Hogsett wrote Fort Worth’s original city charter.)
 On another occasion McLaury and another attorney were jailed for fighting over a fee.

 Will McLaury had fought for the Union in the Civil War.
 The S. P. Greene in the last paragraph of the above clip was McLaury’s law partner in 1883.
 Clip is from the Daily Democrat.

 According to a McLaury family story, once while Frank and Tom were visiting Will in Fort Worth, Frank got into an altercation, and Will kept Frank out of jail and advised him to leave town.
 Frank and Tom took Will’s advice, but before they moved on, . . .

 Just as the best-known photo of Butch Cassidy and the Sundance Kid was taken in Fort Worth by John Swartz on Main Street in 1900, the best-known photos of Frank (left) and Tom McLaury were taken in Fort Worth by August R. Mignon on Main Street about 1876, probably while the two brothers were visiting Will soon after he moved to Fort Worth.

-Fast-forward to late October 1881.
-After Will received a telegram informing him of the killing of his brothers (his wife also had died that summer) at the O.K.
+Now let us return to late October 1881.
+After Will McLaury received a telegram informing him of the killing of his brothers (his wife also had died that summer) at the O.K.
 Corral, he went to Tombstone, arriving three days after Justice of the Peace Wells Spicer began an inquest into the killings of the three cowboys.
 In what today would be considered a preposterous conflict of interest, Will McLaury was allowed to serve as “associate counsel” of the prosecution against the men accused of killing his brothers.